matblair/SWEN30006-2015-SEM1/workshops/1 - ruby/An Introduction To Ruby.md

 There is a theoretical underpinning on which these are based and if you are interested feel free to research finite state machines and the relationship between context-free and context dependent grammars in your own time, for this workshop we will focus on practical application.

 Regular expressions follow a set syntax that is dependent on the language they are implemented in.
 Traditionally only 3 operations are allowed, `+`, `|` and `*`.
-In Ruby, an extended regular expression syntax is used, the options available are shown [here](http://ruby-doc.org//core-2.1.1/Regexp.html).
+In Ruby, an extended regular expression syntax is used, the options available are shown here: (http://ruby-doc.org//core-2.1.1/Regexp.html).
 For example, to match a proper noun we could use the expression:

 ```ruby
   \A[A-Z][a-z]+\z